 Bachelor's Degree in Human Services preferred, or High School Diploma or HiSET and experience in human services related field, or equivalent combination of education and experience.

-Annual Criminal Background checks and Child Protective Services checks are required.
+Annual Criminal Background checks are required.

 Licenses and/or Certifications: